lamhq/tech-notes/pages/devops/aws/cost/savings-plans.md

 - Up to 72% savings

 ### SageMaker Savings
-- Apply to SageMaker instances regardless of instance family or sizing
+- Applies to SageMaker instances regardless of instance family or sizing
 - Any Region and any component
 - Up to 64% savings

-## Using and Applying Savings Plans

-- View recommendations within your AWS billing console.
-- Recommendations are automatically calculated to make purchasing easier.
-- Add to cart and purchase directly within your AWS account.
-- Apply to usage rates after Reserved Instances are applied and exhausted.
-- For Consolidated billing family: Applied to account owner first, and then can be spread to others.